 I am looking for an Emotional Support Animal, do you have any that would be a good fit?

 While we know that a special dog will make a wonderful companion and we are willing to consider all potential adopters, we do not have any dogs that are trained as emotional support animals.
 Some of our dogs come from horrific situations, have absolutely no training to serve as a service or emotional support dogs, and most do not know what it is like to live within a family unit.
 There are some great organizations that have dogs specifically for this purpose and we encourage you to do the research to find a pup that is the best fit for your needs.

-Adopting a dog often includes a lot of love and companionship but also includes cleaning up accidents, resolving new and unwanted behaviors, training, socialization, exercise, and general disruption to schedules and routines — all of which can be anxiety-inducing.
+Adopting a dog will no doubt provide you with a lot of love and companionship!
+However, it can also includes cleaning up accidents, resolving new and unwanted behaviors, training, socialization, desensitization, exercise, and general disruption to schedules and routines — all of which can be anxiety-inducing.
 We ask that adopters have stable housing, financials, and be emotionally stable enough to provide for and commit to a dog who will be dependent on them every day for years to come.